maiktreya/systemfitECM/README.md

 --------------

 **systemfit_boundsF_test**: Pesaran et al. (2001) F-Bounds Test (requires a previous obj. class uecm_systemfit).

+    - param system_ecm: An object of class systemfit, representing the ECM.
+    - param units: A character vector specifying the units or entities for the model.
+    - param sel_variables: Variables included in the cointegration relationship

 - corresponding p-values should be taken from the original article or Nayaran (2003).
 This version only works for case III (intercept, no time trend.)